Updated: 2021/04/20 – Updated the EM SKU’s to clarify what items you can consume

 These SKU’s are designed for creating your own portal, so you can basically create your own version of the Power BI Service.
 So you need to create a portal with it’s own sign up/login page, user management etc. and users don’t need a Power BI License to view reports.
 You’ll need one for creating reports, but for report consumers, nothing is needed.
 These dedicated capacity SKU’s can be paused so you can reduce the daily/monthly cost as they are billed by the hour (More on this later) and these SKU’s are purchased via the Azure Portal.

-Like ‘A’ SKU’s can be used for hosting your own reports, but also can be used for embedding reports into SharePoint allowing your Power BI free users to see reports.
+Like ‘A’ SKU’s can be used for hosting your own reports, but also can be used for embedding reports into SharePoint allowing your Power BI users to see reports.
 So you have the best of both worlds to some degree, so you can have your internal users consume reports via SharePoint/Teams, and have a portal for external users to your organisation looking at reports that you produce.
 However these SKU’s cannot be paused and are purchased via the Office Portal.
+You are also restricted by what you can consume, so Apps based on a workspace can’t be shared to free users, but Free users do get access to the workspace in PBI if they have a Viewer role:

 ‘A’ or ‘EM’?
 Which is better?